 and abuse.
 The most abundant opiate found in opium

 , morphine is primarily used to treat both acute and chronic severe pain

-, former addicts showed a strong preference for heroin and morphine, suggesting that heroin and morphine are particularly susceptible to abuse and addiction.
+, former addicts showed a strong preference for heroin and morphine, suggesting that both substances are particularly susceptible to abuse and addiction.
 Morphine and heroin are also much more likely to produce euphoria and other positive subjective effects when compared to these other opioids.
-A large overdose
+A large overdose can cause asphyxia

 and death by respiratory depression if the person does not receive medical attention immediately.
 Overdose treatment includes the administration of naloxone

 .
 The latter completely reverses morphine's effects but may result in the immediate onset of withdrawal in opiate-addicted subjects.
 Multiple doses of naloxone may be needed to be effective.

 The withdrawal symptoms associated with morphine addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually 6–12 hours) after the last administration.
 Withdrawal involves nausea, tearing, yawning, chills and sweating lasting up to three days.
 The psychological dependence associated with morphine addiction is complex and protracted.
 Long after the physical need